projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Firmware Size Response
 """"""""""""""""""""""""""""""""""""""

-Table :num:`table-firmware-size-response` defines the Greybus firmware size response payload.
-The response supplies the size of the AP's firmware blob for the module implementing the Protocol.
+Table :num:`table-firmware-size-response` defines the Greybus Firmware Size Response payload.
+The Response supplies the size of the firmware blob which the AP has made available to the Interface for download.

 .. figtable::
     :nofig: